 - McMillan LLP Scholarship for Academic Achievement in First Year Law (2005)

 - Good Spirit School Division v.
-Christ the Teacher RCSSD No. 212 & Government of Saskatchewan – Served at trial counsel to Saskatchewan’s public school boards in a 12-week trial challenging the constitutionality of public funding for the attendance of non-Catholic students at Catholic separate schools.
+Christ the Teacher RCSSD No. 212 & Government of Saskatchewan – Served as appellate and trial counsel to Saskatchewan’s public school boards in a two-day appeal hearing and a 12-week trial challenging the constitutionality of public funding for the attendance of non-Catholic students at Catholic separate schools.

 - AGCO Canada Ltd and Kramer Ltd. v.
 James and Merrylynne Coward, 2016 SKQB 205 – Successfully defended a claim for breach of various statutory warranties brought against AGCO Canada Ltd. for alleged defects in agricultural machinery purchased by the plaintiffs.